regisphilibert/rp_hugo/content/post/mutlilingual-1/index.md

 Hugo help save on duplicates here by making any ressource available to every linked translations.
 Meaning we can access this header image regardless of the current language using our favorite `.Resources` method, say `.Resources.GetMatch "headers.jpg"`

-This is very convenient!
+This is very convenient.
 But what if we want a header image better aligned with our Spanish audience.
 How to add a dedicated `header.jpg` for the Spanish page?

 By doing exactly that!